UE4SS/UE4SS/Guides/FullInstallationGuide.md

 ### Method #1

-The prefered way to install UE4SS is to extract the zip file in any directory _outside_ the `game directory`, this is what's known as the `root directory`.
+The preferred way to install UE4SS is to extract the zip file in any directory _outside_ the `game directory`, this is what's known as the `root directory`.
 You will then create a folder inside with the name of your game and drag `UE4SS-settings.ini` in to it, this is what's known as the `working directory`.

 If the path to your game executable is